indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 ###Collector which groups elements

 A common database query might include a *group by* statement.
 It is possible to implement it with Java with an imperative style but it is cumbersome and very verbose.
-A `groupingBy()` collector can used to ease the pain of verbosity.
+A `groupingBy()` collector can be used to ease the pain of verbosity.
 The following is an example of a grouping collector.

 {% highlight java %}
 Map<String, List<Book>> booksByAuthor = books.stream().